 Nelson Mandela’s large and growing family tree includes three wives, six children, 17 grandchildren, 19 great-grandchildren and one great-great-grandchild.

-South Africa has a population of 56.5-million people, according to 2017 estimates.
-The 2011 census puts it at 51.5-million.
-Black South Africans make up 80% of the total, coloured and white people both around 8%, and Indians 2.5%.
+South Africa has a population of 56.5-million people – the fourth-largest population in Africa and the 25th-largest in the world.
+Black South Africans make up around 81% of the total, coloured people 9%, whites 8% and Indians 3%.

 The story of HIV and Aids in South Africa is one of tragic arrogance, of a hopeful new democracy suddenly threatened from an unexpected direction, of activism and tenacity and, eventually, of one of the largest public health programmes in the world.

 Charting South Africans’ life expectancy is to track the country’s modern history.
 In 1960, when the state was grimly implementing apartheid laws, an average newborn child was expected to have a lifespan of only 52 years – 50 years for boys.
 In 2015, life expectancy was 62 years.